snipsco/snips-skill-respeaker/README.md

 - [x] support button press
 - [x] feedback sound change animation should be able to be interrupt
 - [x] roll back the brightness setting
-- [ ] consider the upgrading on `config.ini` and `hw_spec.json` file (should be able to both keep user's data and get new options) This should also be considered as version control.
+- [x] consider the upgrading on `config.ini` and `hw_spec.json` file (should be able to both keep user's data and get new options) This should also be considered as version control.
 - [ ] separate version info to a file
 - [ ] auto detection of the hardware by `setup.sh`

-## Known Issue

-- If using the global current method to set the led brightness, it does not work under some certain condition.
-Better to limit the PWM value but the static current control.

 ## Support